Common Ground (2000 film): "A Friend of Dorothy's"

 In the 1950s, Dorothy Nelson (Brittany Murphy) joins the United States Navy where she meets the Friends of Dorothy, a code name for a group of gay and lesbian sailors.
-Nelson meets Billy (Jason Priestley), who takes her to an interracial nightclub that tolerates gay people.
-However, the NIS raids the nightclub, and Nelson is among those servicemembers who receive a blue discharge for "sexual perversion."
+She meets Billy (Jason Priestley), who takes her to an interracial nightclub that accepts gay people.
+However, the NIS raids the club, and Dorothy is among those servicemembers who receive a blue discharge for "sexual perversion".
 Returning to Homer, she tries to restart her life as a public school teacher, but her unfavorable discharge prevents her from getting a job.
-When her homosexuality becomes public knowledge, her mother expels her from the house, forcing her to seek shelter at a family friend's grocery store.
-However, the townspeople disapprove of this arrangement, and Nelson becomes homeless.
-An independent-minded woman named Janet (Helen Shaver) at the local diner defends her against the verbal harassment and advises Nelson to go to the bohemian Greenwich Village, a place where she might be free to be herself.
+When her homosexuality becomes public knowledge, Dorothy's mother expels her from the house, forcing her to seek shelter at a family friend's grocery store.
+However, her presence drives away the customers, and the friend has no choice but to ask her to leave.
+An independent-minded woman named Janet (Helen Shaver) at the local diner defends her against bullies chasing her and lets her spend the night.
+She calls a friend in New York City's bohemian Greenwich Village to take Dorothy in for a week, advising her that moving to a place like that is the best way for her to be free to be herself.
+Dorothy permanently leaves Homer on a bus the next morning.

 "Mr. Roberts"

 The second story flashes forward to the town of Homer in the 1970s, towards the end of the Vietnam War.
-There a closeted gay high school French language teacher, Mr. Roberts (Steven Weber), has a student named Tobias Anderson, nicknamed Toby, (Jonathan Taylor Thomas) who is on the verge of coming out of the closet, and who he suspects wishes to confide in him.
-Roberts must keep his homosexuality a secret for the fear of losing his job, but his live-in boyfriend Gus (Scott McCord) pressures him to set a good example for the students by illustrating the importance of tolerance and justice.
-Toby visits a prostitute on the advice of his swimming coach, with the idea that she can help him "become a man", but rather instead gives him some good advice about being himself.
+There, a closeted gay high school French teacher, Mr. Roberts (Steven Weber), has a student named Toby Anderson (Jonathan Taylor Thomas), who is on the verge of coming out of the closet, and who he suspects wishes to confide in him.
+Roberts must keep his homosexuality a secret for fear of losing his job, but his live-in boyfriend Gus (Scott McCord) pressures him to set a good example for the students by illustrating the importance of tolerance and justice.
+Toby visits a prostitute referred to him by his swim coach, thinking that she might help him "become a man", but instead she gives him some good advice about being himself.

-After Toby is sexually assaulted by bullies and is discovered by Roberts, Roberts then himself comes out to his students and lectures them on the evils of bias-motivated hatred.
-Toby graduates from high school and leaves Homer to attend college in the big city.
+After Toby is sexually assaulted by bullies in the locker room and discovered by Roberts, Roberts decides to finally come out to his students, and lecturing them on the evils of bias-motivated hatred.
+Toby graduates high school and leaves Homer to attend Harvard.